balmas/tei-digital-age/README.md

   * http://repos1.alpheios.net/exist2/rest/db/xq/align-getlist.xq?doc=tlg1396.tlg001.align (Hegesippus)
   * http://repos1.alpheios.net/exist2/rest/db/xq/align-getlist.xq?doc=stoa0261.stoa001.align (Sidonius)
 * After aligning the translation, click the Export XML button to download your alignment.
-Do this for as many of the sentences as you want to annotate, and then combine the downloaded XML files into a single file in the xml directory of the demo environment by copying the sentence elements from the n+1 sentences into the file of the first sentence's file (as siblings to sentence).
+Do this for as many of the sentences as you want to annotate, and then combine the downloaded XML files into a single file in the xml directory of the demo environment by inserting the sentence elements from the downloaded alignments into the template file for that text in the xml directory. as child elements of the aligned-text root element (after the 2 language elements).
+The template files are:
-* To use the digital edition demo scripts with minimal hassle, adhere to the following naming schemes:
   * tlg1396.tlg1000.teida-grc1.teida-eng1.xml (Hegesippus Text)
   * stoa0261.stoa001_3.teida-lat1.teida-eng1.xml (Sidonius Text)

 ### Annotate Syntax

-* Use the Alpheios Treebank Editor to align the translations.
+* Use the Alpheios Treebank Editor to annotate the syntax.
   * http://repos1.alpheios.net/exist2/rest/db/xq/treebank-getlist.xq?doc=tlg1396.tlg001 (Hegesippus)
   * http://repos1.alpheios.net/exist2/rest/db/xq/treebank-getlist.xq?doc=stoa0261.stoa001 (Sidonius)
   * NOTE: for purposes of the demo, just experiment with the treebank editor but do not save your annotations.
 We will use pre-prepared annotations for the integration demo.